This post contains affiliate links. When you purchase through our links, we may earn a commission.

 This fish was made using my favourite Thai flavours but cooking it in one pan in the oven with vegetables is quite European.
 As a bonus you even get a delicious sauce at the bottom of your pan!

 With a few shortcuts here and there this gorgeous dinner is done in under 30 minutes!
-If you use pre-chopped garlic, ginger and chilli the prep time goes by quickly.
+The trick is to reduce the prep time, which is best done by using pre-chopped garlic, ginger and chilli.

 Why this recipe works

 Chillies, smoked garlic, ginger, green curry paste and limes create the perfect combination of sweet, salty, sour and spicy.
-The cornerstones of the Thai cuisine!
+This isn’t by accident as it represents the cornerstones of Thai cuisine.

 Salmon and sweet potatoes provide the perfect balance to the spicy and sour notes of chillies and limes.
-Regular potatoes will work but I would miss the sweetness.
+Regular potatoes will work but I would miss the sweetness provided by sweet potatoes.

 I also used Tenderstem broccoli, which is a crazy and genius mix of Japanese kale and broccoli!
-If you can’t find Tenderstem broccoli where you live, throw in some regular broccoli or asparagus.
+Regular broccoli or asparagus could also be used here.

 Slices of baked salmon showing flaked consistency